-Samantha McInnis is a primary therapist at the Caron Atlanta Outpatient Treatment Centers.
+Samantha McInnis is a Primary Behavioral Health Therapist at the Caron Atlanta Outpatient Treatment Centers.

 She works with adults and their families, providing group and individual therapy, with the goal of guiding them to a healthy and lasting recovery and to restored relationships and communication within their support systems.
 Her foremost tool, in addition to a master’s in professional counseling, is her ability to connect with her patients, creating a productive therapeutic alliance that enables them to be honest and open.